RonasIT/swift-networking/README.md

 By default you should use `Endpoint` implement protocol.
 But if you need to use upload requests like example above, use `UploadEndpoint`, which has additional `imageBodyParts` variable.
 Each endpoint provides `isAuthorized` variable.
 If you are using `TokenRequestAdapter` (see [request adapting](#request-adapting) for more), access token will be attached only for requests with authorized endpoints.
-You can also provide errors for specified endpoints, just implement `func error(forResponseCode responseCode: Int) -> Error?` or `func error(forURLErrorCode errorCode: Int) -> Error?` methods and add `GeneralErrorHandler` to your error handling service.
-See [error handling](#error-handling) for more.
+You can also provide specified errors for endpoints, see [error handling](#error-handling) for more.

 ### Request adapting